thilinamb/synopsis/README.md

 8. Setting up the stat-server: There is a centralized statistics server used to gather system wide metric readings periodically.
 This is useful to get a cumulative view of the entire cluster over time.
 Otherwise joining statistics reported locally at individual machines is both error-prone and cumbersome.
 This is a very lightweight java server which will periodically dump the system metrics along with the timestamp to the file system of the machine where it is running.
 Update the stat server endpoint using the property `stat-server-endpoint`.

 ## Starting a Synopsis cluster
+1. Start Zookeeper.

+2. Start the stat-server.

-5. Start the Granules resource.
+3. Start the Synopsis nodes (these are basically Granules resources).
+To launch a single node use the following startup script.
 `> cd neptune-geospatial-distribution-1.0-SNAPSHOT/bin`
 `> sh resource -c ../config/ResourceConfig.txt`

+If you need to run a cluster with a number of machines, use `dssh` script to launch Granules resources in a set of machines simulatenously.
+More details on dssh is available [here] (https://github.com/malensek/dssh).
+Following command will launch Granules resource in the list of machines specificed in the file machine_list (ip/hostname of a machine in a single line).
+`./dssh -cap -f <machine_list> 'cd cd neptune-geospatial-distribution-1.0-SNAPSHOT/bin; sh resource -c ../config/ResourceConfig.txt'`

+*Usually allow 1-2 minutes to complete the startup process of the cluster.
+Some lattice machines are slower than the others.*

 ## Ingesting data
 6. To launch a job,